ABOUT

 Q Hollie, Founder & Principal

-Q holds a B.A. in Psychology from Duke University, is a Hudson-trained and ICF certified coach, and is certified in several assessments including Hogan (HPI, HDS, MVPI), Herrmann Brain Dominance Instrument (HBDI), and Predictive Index (PI).
-She is known for creating environments where leaders feel both supported and challenged; steady enough to think clearly, and accountable enough to move forward.
+I hold a B.A. in Psychology from Duke University, am Hudson-trained and ICF-credentialed, and am certified in Hogan (HPI, HDS, MVPI), Herrmann Brain Dominance Instrument (HBDI), and Predictive Index (PI).

 The stated problem was rarely the real problem.

 The name Quay Strategies comes from quay: the harbor structure where ships dock before returning to open water.
-A place to assess what condition the vessel is actually in, repair what needs repair, and prepare for what comes next.
-That idea sits quietly underneath the practice and the work itself:
+A place to assess, repair, and prepare for what comes next.

 A safe harbor for organizations and leaders building what's next.